- How is small cell lung cancer treated?

 Chemotherapy (chemo) is treatment with anti-cancer drugs injected into a vein or taken by mouth.
 These drugs enter the bloodstream and go throughout the body, making this treatment useful for cancer anywhere in the body.
 Chemotherapy is usually the main treatment for small cell lung cancer (SCLC).

 Doctors give chemo in cycles, with a period of treatment (usually 1 to 3 days) followed by a rest period to allow your body time to recover.
-Chemotherapy cycles generally last about 3 to 4 weeks, and initial treatment typically is 4 to 6 cycles.
-Chemotherapy is often not recommended for patients in poor health, but advanced age by itself is not a barrier to getting chemotherapy.
+Each cycle generally lasts about 3 to 4 weeks, and initial treatment is typically 4 to 6 cycles.
+Chemotherapy is often not recommended for patients in poor health, but advanced age by itself is not a reason to not get chemotherapy.